Organocobalt chemistry: Sandwich compounds

 Organocobalt compounds are known with alkene, allyl, diene, and Cp ligands.
 A famous sandwich compound is cobaltocene, a rare example of low-spin Co(II) complex.
 This 19-electron metallocene is used as a reducing agent and as a source of CpCo.
 Other sandwich compounds are CoCp(C_{6}Me_{6}) and Co(C_{6}Me_{6})_{2}, with 20 electrons and 21 electrons, respectively.
-Reduction of anhydrous cobalt(II) chloride with sodium in the presence of cyclooctadiene gives Co(cyclooctadiene)(cyclooctenyl), a synthetically versatile reagent.
+Reduction of anhydrous cobalt(II) chloride with sodium in the presence of cyclooctadiene gives Co(cyclooctadiene)(cyclooctenyl), a versatile reagent.

 CpCo(CO)_{2} and derivatives

 The half-sandwich compounds of the type CpCoL_{2} have been well-investigated (L = CO, alkene).
 The complexes CpCo(C_{2}H_{4})_{2} and CpCo(cod) catalyze alkyne trimerisation, which has been applied to the synthesis of a variety of complex structures.

 Applications

 Mechanism of cobalt-catalyzed hydroformylation.
 The process begins with dissociation of CO from cobalt tetracarbonyl hydride to give the 16-electron species (step 1).
 Subsequent binding of alkene gives an 18e species (step 2).
 In step 3, the olefin inserts to give the 16e alkyl tricarbonyl.
 Coordination of another equivalent of CO give alkyl tetracarbonyl (step 4).
 Migratory insertion of CO gives the 16e acyl in step 5.
 In step 6, oxidative addition of hydrogen gives a dihydrido complex, which in step 7 releases aldehyde by reductive elimination.
 Step 8 is unproductive and reversible.

 Dicobalt octacarbonyl is used commercially for hydroformylation of alkenes.
 A key intermediate is cobalt tetracarbonyl hydride (HCo(CO)_{4}).
 Processes involving cobalt are practiced commercially mainly for the production of C7-C14 alcohols used for the production of surfactants.
 Many hydroformylations have switched from cobalt-based processes to rhodium-based processes, despite the great expense of that metal.
 Replacing H_{2} by water or an alcohol, the reaction product is a carboxylic acid or an ester.
 An example of this reaction type is the conversion of butadiene to adipic acid.
 Cobalt catalysts (together with iron) are relevant in the Fischer–Tropsch process in which it is assumed that organocobalt intermediates form.

 Cobalt complexes have been applies to the synthesis of pyridine derivatives starting from alkynes and nitriles.